yohanchatelain/fmriprep/docs/outputs.rst

 ---------------------------------------------
 Preprocessed, or derivative, data are written to ``<output dir>/fmriprep/sub-<subject_label>/``.
-The `BIDS Derivatives RC1`_ specification describes the naming and metadata conventions we follow.
+The `BIDS Derivatives`_ specification describes the naming and metadata conventions we follow.

 Anatomical derivatives
 ~~~~~~~~~~~~~~~~~~~~~~